Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

 Doing these types of mindless tasks first and building up to the harder tasks drains your energy and reduces your focus.
 Not only that, but it makes it more likely that those creative tasks won’t get done.

-Checking your emails and attending meetings are tasks that should be reserved for the afternoon.
+Checking your emails and attending meetings should be reserved for the afternoon.

 Like all things, focus takes practice.

 If you’re used to multitasking, focusing on one single task might feel impossible.
 That’s OK.
 You just need a little bit of practice.